Skip to main content

 namespace: default

-• If the resource binding of deployments/demo-deploy not exist, you will get following result:
+• If the resource binding of deployments/demo-deploy does not exist, you will get the following result:

 apiVersion: apps.karmada.io/v1alpha1